 Running (and now yoga) is a form of therapy for me, however I do realise it’s not for everyone.
 Exercise of any type will usually help, but even if that’s really not your thing (and let’s face it, on a dark January evening it’s not really mine either), there are other ways of resetting your mind.
+Hiking is another favourite, especially early in the morning.
 Going for a walk or a coffee without your phone can clear your head – especially if you bring a book to read or journal to write.
 Even just writing down whatever’s in your head with the intention of throwing the pages away immediately after can change the direction of your thoughts.
 Generally, disconnecting from technology for a couple of hours at the weekend (and being mildly disturbed at how often your hand reaches for your phone) can really create some breathing space.

 So that’s my emergency quarter-life crisis strategy – which may be more necessary than I’d like, as Millennials are officially the most stressed out generation, according to a survey from the American Psychological Association.
 We are also the generation least able to handle it, apparently(great), but at least that means you’re definitely not alone.
 Another study included the 9 hours a day students spend on their phone as part of the problem – I think the less time we can all spend with our phones the better (and I’m up there with the best addicts).
 Airplane mode at night time is a start, but I’ve been curious about a 24 hour digital detox for a while…I’ll let you know if it ever happens!